 Chesapeake Energy Corp.
-(CHK) and Encana Corp. are under investigation by the U.S. Justice Department for possible collusion, according to a person familiar with the probe.
+(CHK:US) and Encana Corp. are under investigation by the U.S. Justice Department for possible collusion, according to a person familiar with the probe.

 The Justice Department is examining whether the two companies coordinated to avoid bidding against each other for land deals in 2010, said the person, who declined to be identified because the investigation is confidential.